Have you ever struggled to answer these questions: What makes me happy? How do I find my own happiness in life? What makes a happy life?

 We have to go to work, care for our kids, and make time for our family and friends.
 By the time we’ve done all of that, there’s barely any room left for ourselves.

-This is is a sad reality for many of us and the reason why I want to share with you some simple, happiness-inducing activities that I’ve picked up over the years that you can use each day.
+This is why I want to share some simple, happiness-inducing activities that you can use each day and why happiness is important to your overall well-being.

 Third Bliss is a participant in affiliate programs and Amazon Associates.
 I will earn a commission at no cost to you if you make a purchase.
 Read privacy.